How To Identify and Care for Different Hair Types and Textures

 Knowing your hair texture can be a game-changer in how you care for your strands.

-When it comes to building a personalized haircare routine, understanding hair textures is a crucial first step.
+When building a personalized haircare routine, understanding hair types and textures is a crucial first step.
 Your natural hair type and texture can influence everything from the products that work best for you to how often you wash your hair (and so much more).
-Still, identifying your texture isn’t always straightforward—many people have more than one curl pattern or find their hair behaves differently depending on the weather, environment, or even the products they use.
+Still, identifying what type of hair you have isn’t always straightforward—many people have more than one curl pattern or find their hair behaves differently depending on the weather, environment, or even the products they use.

-Whether your hair is pin-straight, coily, or somewhere in between, learning where you fall on the texture spectrum can help you better meet your haircare goals.
+Whether your hair is pin-straight, coily, or somewhere in between, learning where you fall on a classic hair texture chart can help you better meet your haircare goals.
 Ahead, we’ll break down the different types of hair, explain how to identify your hair texture, and share our top tips on making the most out of your haircare routine.

 What Does It Mean To Have Textured Hair?

 Your hair texture refers to the overall shape of your strands, which can be straight, wavy, curly, or coily.
-Textured hair, meanwhile, is a broad term that refers to any hair type that isn’t naturally pin-straight.
-Often, it’s used to describe natural Black hair, but the term can encompass a wide range of patterns, including loose waves, springy curls, and tight coils.
+Textured hair is a broad term that refers to any hair type that isn’t naturally pin-straight.
+Often, it is used to describe natural Black hair, but the term can encompass a wide range of hair patterns, including loose waves, springy curls, and tight coils.
 If your hair has any noticeable curl or wave pattern, you have textured hair.

 Why Understanding Your Hair Texture Matters

-Once you know how your hair naturally behaves, you can work with its pattern instead of against it.
-Curl definition, volume, and even heat styling all become more manageable when you tailor your techniques to your hair type and texture.
+Once you know how your hair naturally behaves, you can enjoy easier styling.
+Curl definition, volume, and even heat styling all become more manageable when you tailor your techniques to your specific hair type.
+Using the correct products for your specific needs can also help maintain overall scalp health.

 How To Identify Your Hair Texture

-Hair textures are typically categorized into four main types, each with three subcategories.
-Your hair texture is determined by the shape your hair takes as it grows out of your scalp, not by how it looks after it’s styled.
-To find your natural texture, examine your hair when it’s clean, product-free, and air-dried, then compare it against the descriptions below.
+Hair types are typically categorized into four main groups, each with three subcategories.
+Your hair texture is determined by the shape your hair takes as it grows out of your scalp, rather than how it looks after it is styled.
+To find your natural profile, examine your hair when it is clean, product-free, and air-dried, then compare it against a hair texture chart or the descriptions provided below.

 Type 1: Straight hair